 15 Appian Way Burwood is a Federation Bungalow style dwelling.
-It has a complex roof form and and existing rear addition which is soon to be replaced with a larger rear wing - this will have minimal visability from the pubic domain.
+It has a complex roof form and and existing rear addition which is soon to be replaced with a larger rear wing - this will have minimal visability from the public domain.

-visability from the public
+visability from ii iiie publi

 16 Appian Hoskins

 Way Estate

 Burwood

 Ostia